Higher Laminations and Affine Buildings: Laminations for the space

-\begin{definition} A $G$-lamination for a possibly closed surface $S$ is the data of a family of positive cyclic configurations of points in the affine building parameterized by every finite set of the set ${\mathcal G}_{\infty}$, compatible under restriction from one finite set to another, and equipped with an action of $\pi_1(S)$ on these families of configurations.
-These families of positive cyclic configurations are considered up to equivalence. \end{definition}
+It would be natural to try to define laminations for a closed surface $S$ as follows: A $G$-lamination for a closed surface $S$ is the data of a positive cyclic configuration of cones in the affine building parameterized by every finite set of the set ${\mathcal G}_{\infty}$, compatible under restriction from one finite set to another, and equipped with an action of $\pi_1(S)$ on these configurations of cones, up to equivalence.
+These positive cyclic configurations of cones are considered up to equivalence.
+However, this definition does not reduce to our previous definition in the case where $S$ has boundary, and for $G=SL_2$, it does not recover Thurston's measured laminations.
+The problem is that the definition is too refined--there are laminations that should be equivalent under our definition, but are not.

-This definition is equivalent to our old one for surfaces with boundary.
-To understand this better in the case of closed surfaces, we use the cutting and gluing properties of higher Teichmuller spaces.
-We follow here the treatment given in sections 6.9, 7.6-7.9 of \cite{FG1} and give tropical versions of those arguments.
+Thus we will have to make some more considerations before proceeding.
+To understand better the case of closed surfaces, we use the cutting and gluing properties of higher Teichmuller spaces.
+We follow here the treatment given in sections 6.9, 7.6-7.9 of \cite{FG1} and give tropical analogues of those arguments.

 Let $S$ be a surface with or without boundary, and suppose we have a point $x$ of $\X_{G,S}(\cK_{>0})$.
 Then along any any closed (oriented) curve $\gamma$ on $S$ we may calculate the monodromy $\rho(\gamma)$ of the local system around that closed curve.